openvswitch/ovs/Documentation/topics/dpdk/ring.rst

    :doc:`vhost-user ports <vhost-user>` are a better choice and should be used instead.

-The DPDK datapath provides DPDK-backed ring ports that are implemented using DPDK's ``librte_ring`` library.
+OVS userspace switching supports ring ports implemented using DPDK's ``librte_ring`` library.
 For more information on this library, refer to the `DPDK documentation`_.

 .. important::